danicat/pacgo/step02/README.md

 What if the buffer suddenly has 5 elements and one of them is the Esc key?
 Shouldn't we care to process that?
 Will that key press be lost?

 The short answer is we shouldn't care.
 Please keep in mind that this is a game.
-Depending on the processing speed and the lenght of your keyboard buffer, if we processed events sequentially we could introduce movement lag, ie, by having a queue of arrow key presses that were not processed yet.
+Depending on the processing speed and the length of your keyboard buffer, if we processed events sequentially we could introduce movement lag, ie, by having a queue of arrow key presses that were not processed yet.

-Since we are reading the input on a loop, there is no damage in droping all the key presses in a queue and just focusing on the last one.
+Since we are reading the input on a loop, there is no damage in dropping all the key presses in a queue and just focusing on the last one.
 That will make the game response work better than if we were concerned about every key press.

 ## Task 04: Updating the Game Loop